infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Dealing with Emotions
 ### Normalise & acknowledge emotions
 - Children can quickly understand who understands them and who cannot understand them.
 When a child has a fight and is angry with everyone, caregiver could go near and ask permission to sit nearby.
 The caregiver could say that “I can understand that you are angry and do you want to talk about it?”
+- In a study by Udayan Care, some children explained that if they had a fight or a particular situation outside the institution, they could not always share it with the staff , because they would have made a bigdeal out of it.
 - As an adult living with children, express your emotions on the child’s behavior.
 Only being patient is not the way to deal with children experiencing emotional and behavioral challenges.
 - Having conversations about others' feelings is required too as it helps the child build skills for empathy and considering different perspectives.
 Let them know that the staff is human too and not just an authoritarian figure.